 In conclusion, research does not demonstrate any statistically significant correlation between men who undergo a vasectomy procedure and an increased risk for prostate cancer.
-Therefore, there is no need to have any reservation regarding prostate cancer when considering a vasectomy procedure.
+Therefore, there is no need to have any reservations regarding prostate cancer when considering a vasectomy procedure.

 Some men may choose to cryopreserve their sperm prior to vasectomy at a sperm bank.
 Although sperm cryopreservation may provide a safety net in case you change your mind about having children, it is possible that the sperm may not survive the freeze and thaw process and may not be viable for achieving pregnancy at a later date.
 If you do choose to cryopreserve your sperm, please be sure to find a reputable company to ensure that your sperm will be available if you should need them.
 If you are very concerned about your sperm being available after a vasectomy, perhaps you should reconsider your choice about having a vasectomy procedure until a later date when you are sure you do not want any more children.

 Patients frequently ask whether a vasectomy is covered by insurance.
 Typically a vasectomy is a covered procedure.
 Most insurance companies would prefer to cover a vasectomy procedure than to pay for an inadvertent pregnancy and subsequent delivery which could be substantially costlier.
 However, all plans do vary and patients who choose to have a vasectomy with Dr. Robbins may have copays or deductibles associated with their plan.
-We do encourage all our patients to check with their individual insurance plan before proceeding with a vasectomy procedure.
+We do encourage all our patients to check with their individual insurance plans before proceeding with a vasectomy procedure.
 Our staff would be happy to assist you to contact your insurance plan to determine your coverage benefits and copay/deductible for a vasectomy procedure.

 According to the World Health Organization, sterilization for both males and females is the most common method employed to achieve permanent birth control.
 It is estimated that sterilization techniques including vasectomy have been performed on over 200 million people worldwide.
 Although globally, only 5% of men have had a vasectomy procedure performed, in the United States the rate is much higher estimated at one in six men over the age of 35.

 The first reported vasectomy was performed on a dog in 1823.
 Vasectomy was not performed on humans until the 1900s when it was employed throughout Europe during a campaign of eugenic sterilization for socially undesirable members of society and certain ethnic groups.
-Additionally, in places like London, Cuba and the United States vasectomy procedures were performed on the mentally ill and criminally insane as a means of forced sterility.
+Additionally, in places like London, Cuba, and the United States vasectomy procedures were performed on the mentally ill and criminally insane as a means of forced sterility.

 It wasn’t until after World War II that vasectomy began to be used as a form of elective birth control in the way it is understood today.
-In the 1970’s in India, the government offered cash incentives to citizens electing to undergo vasectomy with the goal of population control.
+In the 1970s in India, the government offered cash incentives to citizens electing to undergo vasectomy with the goal of population control.
 Vasectomy grew in popularity during the last few decades in the 20th century and into the 21st century as vasectomy services became more widely available.
-Recently vasectomy is becoming more popular than tubal ligation especially with the advent of the minimally invasive and no-scalpel office based technique.
+Recently vasectomy is becoming more popular than tubal ligation especially with the advent of the minimally invasive and no-scalpel office-based technique.

-Although there many urologists in Miami and Fort Lauderdale who perform vasectomy procedures, few urologists in Miami and Fort Lauderdale perform vasectomy procedures on a regular basis as does Dr. Robbins.
+Although there are many urologists in Miami and Fort Lauderdale who perform vasectomy procedures, few urologists in Miami and Fort Lauderdale perform vasectomy procedures on a regular basis as does Dr. Robbins.
 Dr. Robbins typically performs eight vasectomy procedures every week.
 Last year Dr. Robbins performed nearly 300 vasectomy procedures.
-Dr. Robbins is dedicated to performing low cost and minimally invasive vasectomy procedures.
-Since starting practice in Miami in 2009, Dr. Robbins has rapidly gained a reputation for providing high quality vasectomy services to patients in the Miami region and Fort Lauderdale.
+Dr. Robbins is dedicated to performing low-cost and minimally invasive vasectomy procedures.
+Since starting practice in Miami in 2009, Dr. Robbins has rapidly gained a reputation for providing high-quality vasectomy services to patients in the Miami region and Fort Lauderdale.
 Make an appointment now and join countless other satisfied men who have chosen Dr. Robbins to perform their vasectomy.
 If you live outside of the Miami or Fort Lauderdale area and would like to have a vasectomy with Dr. Robbins, please Contact Us and provide your information so we can get in touch with you and make arrangements for your vasectomy.
-Alternatively, please feel free to phone us directly at 305-672-4222 to make an appointment or ask a question.
+Alternatively, please feel free to phone us directly at (305) 575-2771 to make an appointment or ask a question.